 Determining Date for Tuition Charges.
 Tuition charges will be determined based on registrations made before the end of the late registration free drop/add period (first two weeks of the regular semesters).
-Full charges are made for courses dropped or added thereafter.
+Full charges are made for course addition and/or withdrawal thereafter.